rlanyi/docker-cleanup-volumes/README.md

 Docker version 1.4.1 up to 1.13.x

 ### Note about Docker 1.9 and up
-To delete orphaned volumes in Docker 1.9 and up you can also use the built-in `docker volume prune` commands instead of this docker-cleanup-volumes script.
+To delete orphaned volumes in Docker 1.9 and up you can also use the built-in `docker volume prune` commands instead of this docker-cleanup script.
 The built-in command also deletes any directory in /var/lib/docker/volumes that is not a volume so make sure you didn't put anything in there you want to save:
 List:
 ```
 $ docker volume ls -qf dangling=true